SlimeKnights/slimeknights.github.io/docs/index.md

 Index page for all documentation currently covered on this site.

+Unless stated otherwise, all documentation pages are applicable to all versions of the mod since 1.16.5.
+Version specific information will be noted as applicable, or if its significant will be split out into a separate page.

 ## Data Packs

 * [**Recipe Format**](json/recipes): Index page for pages on different recipe formats.